By David S. Prescott, LICSW, & Kieran McCartan, Ph.D.

 Of course, the picture can become even more pernicious.
 Are there other challenges competing with the meaningful implementation of a high-quality approach?
 For example, many agencies experience severe pressure to ensure complete adherence to complicated licensing requirements or accreditation.
 At what point is the search for excellence – that burning desire to become more effective – compromised by the need to ensure timely documentation?
 Does adherence to regulations end up compromising adherence to a new model?
 Do we then expend so much effort pursuing fidelity to the model that we then forget to maintain fidelity to the actual client and his or her individual characteristics?

-We (David and Kieran, along with our collaborator Danielle Harris) have argued in our training, and in a that we can learn a lot about improving services by listening to the voices of the service user.
+We (David and Kieran, along with our collaborator Danielle Harris) have argued in our training, and in a recent paper, that we can learn a lot about improving services by listening to the voices of the service user.
 Yet most treatment providers work in environments where the same service user has little or no voice in their treatment planning.

 Out hope is that by raising these questions we may better inspire dialog among professionals, researchers, and trainers as to how we might better anchor our practice in the evidence.
 All too often the enemy to successful implementation is ourselves.